3 Common Mistakes in Guest Blogging to Avoid

 Let’s say you’re looking to introduce your products or services to a particular market segment.
 You should then cast your attention to some of the top blogs in the industry that most of your prospective clients are likely to visit.
 This would help with building a credible image for your brand and generating qualified traffic.

-The same goes for client acquisition as well.
+The same goes for client acquisition.
 Submit guest posts to some renowned blogs that your prospective clients will likely visit.

 Now, if your objective is to get backlinks, then your selection of target blogs will obviously change.
 A freelance writer myself, I made the mistake of guest blogging frequently on freelance writing blogs in the hope of getting clients.
 I did get traffic and backlinks from those guest posts, but not customers.

-There’s probably nothing more detrimental to your brand image than this one – it’s a real brand killer!
-You should spend as much time on creating guest posts, if not more, as you would for your own blog as a poor guest post can actually deal more damage to your brand image than a low quality post on your own blog.
+There’s probably nothing more detrimental to your brand image than pitching low-quality content – it’s a real brand killer!
+You should spend as much time on creating guest posts, if not more, as you would for your own blog as a poor guest post can actually do more damage to your brand image than a low-quality post on your own blog.

 In my view, this tendency stems from the belief that you need to write a lot of guest posts to achieve any significant results – this is just plain wrong.
 Ask any content marketing expert and he would probably tell you to focus on the 80/20 rule, i.e. 80% of your results should come from 20% of your most focused efforts.

 One high-quality guest post on a credible blog is indeed much better than 10 low-quality guest posts on substandard blogs.